 I just launched a new organization, Great Oaks Collective, and Overcome, a virtual IOP for Christian couples experiencing sexual betrayal and addiction.
 Currently, my team is offering Overcome, a 10 week program of intensive support and care for couples in crisis.
 Learn more at www.greatoakscollective.com.

 Currently, most of my movement practice takes place in my garage gym.
-Kettlebells, gymnastic rings, pull-up bars, sandbags, and slam balls get the most attention.
+Kettlebells, gymnastic rings, pull-up bars, sandbags, clubs, maces, and slam balls get the most attention.

-I also get out about weekly to hike or trail run.
+I also get out multiple times a week to hike or trail run.
 Nothing brings my body and soul alive like some time in wild places.